rymdport/portal/README.md

 The version of this module's API is still in a `v0.X.Y` state and is subject to change in the future.
 A release with breaking changes will increment X while Y will be incremented when there are minor bug or feature improvements.

-### Window Hanldes
+### Window Handles

-The portal APIs often provide a `windowHandle` parameter that allows dialogs and other actions to be attached to a specific window.
+The portal APIs often provide a `windowHandle` parameter that allow dialogs and other actions to be attached to a specific window.

 #### From Fyne